-This free concert is part of the Magic City Smooth Jazz concert series, now on their 10th year of bringing jazz music events to communities across Alabama.
 In addition to the opening headlining acts drawn from Alabama and the region, Jazz in the Park starts early to give young talent a chance to perform in front of a larger audience.

 For the best seats, come early!
-Bring a picnic dinner or patronize the food trucks set up on Church street.
-After the concert, you can rent a bike and tour the rest of Big Spring Park, or enjoy one of the many pubs and restaurants downtown.
+Bring a picnic dinner or patronize the food trucks set up on Church Street.
+After the concert, you can rent a bike and tour the rest of Big Spring Park or enjoy one of the many pubs and restaurants downtown.

-Jazz in the Park 2019 Schedule:
+Jazz in the Park 2022 Schedule: